On The Path Of Eco-Conscious Adventure

 What Is Minimalism?

-Growing up, my mother rarely bought anything new.
-Anytime we’d go on a drive and she saw some furniture laying on the side of the road, we’d make a pit stop and shove it in the back of her jeep.
+Growing up, my mother rarely bought anything new and owned a minimalist wardrobe.
+Anytime we’d go on a drive, and she saw some furniture lying on the side of the road, we’d make a pit stop and shove it in the back of her jeep.

 We found toaster ovens, tables, chairs, couches - you name it.
 She used to turn old headboards into benches and had a good eye for well-made clothes when we went to the thrift store.